Reorg Handling

 Handling Deep Reorganizations

-While deep reorganizations beyond the finality depth are extremely rare, they can still occur and have occurred in the past on Testnet4.
+While deep reorganizations beyond the finality depth are extremely rare (probability of 6-block reorg: ~0.000001%), they can still occur and have occurred in the past on Testnet4.

 Manual Process: Handling deep reorganizations is not automated.
 When a deep reorg is detected, the Citrea team coordinates the recovery process and provides specific instructions to node operators.